PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 tensors use the same provenance-preserving copy-on-write policy.
 Shared/public source adapters remain intact for their existing consumers while Split alone is rewired to NHWC.
 This also fixes the legacy omission of per-axis quantization remapping.
+Valid non-public inverse output adapters are bypassed and their consumers are rewired to the corresponding NHWC Split output;
-Output post adapters and Add interactions remain available through the legacy fallback.
+public post aliases reject before mutation.
+Add interactions remain available through the legacy fallback.
 The bounded Add family requires both operands to come through rank-four NHWC→NCHW adapters and the Add output to feed only the selected Concat.
 Both operands are rewired in their original order, exclusive leading adapters are